yast/yast.github.io/_posts/2023-03-07-ruby-rust-dbus-speed.md

 ## Results

-To get some reasonable numbers we run it hundred times and measure it with time utility.
+To get some reasonable numbers, we run it a hundred times and measure it with the time utility.

-So here is result for ruby:
+So here is the result for ruby:
 ```
 time for i in {1..100}; do ruby dbus_measure.rb &> /dev/null; done